exploring self-realization, sacred personhood, and full humanity

 However, let us fast-forward beyond all the tribal inculcations, the maternal creedalisms, the mammalian pre-programings, which determine private and narrow definitions of Truth, Goodness, and Beauty.
 I think we can see the problem now for all those who still lack “eyes in their head” and have not yet discovered “the true self”; those who are confused about “real versus apparent goods” and do not yet perceive that which they “ought” to desire.

-Editor's note: What an interesting concept – what we “ought” to desire.
+Editor's note: What an interesting concept – what we “ought” to desire!
 And what ought we to do desire?
-We ought to desire the real goods which conform to Ultimate Reality, our eternal lives in Summerland, our destiny to emulate Mother-Father God.
+We ought to desire the real goods which conform to Ultimate Reality, our eternal lives in Summerland, our "made in the image" spiritual constitution, our destiny to emulate Mother-Father God.

 Again, much could be said here.
 But let us focus on that major topic of the Word Gems site – eternal, romantic Twin-Soul love.

 When you finally find her or realize who she is, you will say that she is beautiful.
 But when you do, it will not be the kind of statement made by a stickleback or a robin.
 Our animal friends tend to believe in the “many fish in the sea” doctrine: if you miss out on one, there are always ten other “beautiful” faces to meet.
-“Beautiful” in this context means “My attraction to you is biologically based, an impulse fueled by instinct, and if it’s not satisfied in you, then I’ll find someone else.”
+“Beautiful” in this context means “My attraction to you is biologically based, an impulse fueled by instinct, and if it’s not satisfied in you, then I’ll find another pretty face very soon.”

-It is not, nor shall it ever, in this life or the next, be possible to “fill your desire” with the insubstantiality, the “hollow chocolate rabbit” of Niko Tinbergen’s super-stimulus.
-While we share much commonality with our fur-and-feather brethren, we are much more; we harbor a spiritual, “made in the image” component which demands that our love relationships reflect a deep affinity.
+It is not, nor shall it ever be, in this life or the next, possible to “fill your desire” with the insubstantiality, the “hollow chocolate rabbit,” of Niko Tinbergen’s super-stimulus.
+While we share much commonality with our fur-and-feather brethren, we are also much more; we harbor a spiritual, “made in the image” component which demands that our love relationships reflect a deep affinity.
 Nothing else will satisfy.

 oh, the disappointment of a hollow chocolate rabbit